 - The need for ongoing maintenance – once implemented, changes made may necessitate regular updates;

-- Ongoing optimization efforts – this includes regularly monitoring page performance for improved rankings over time.
+- Ongoing optimisation efforts – this includes regularly monitoring page performance for improved rankings over time.

 Overall, while there may be an initial investment involved in setting up entity SEO and schema markup processes, businesses stand to gain considerable long-term benefits from improving their organic search visibility.
 Furthermore, many of the necessary tools for implementation are available free of charge online, so entrepreneurs should take advantage of these opportunities if they are able to do so without external assistance.